 Day of Arrival

+Most horses correct dehydration from the long transport within hours of exposure to fresh water.
 Common initial observations include thin body condition, stocked up limbs from lack of exercise, or occasionally a missing shoe or abrasion from the trip.

 After arrival, the horse is examined by a veterinarian and videotaped to document its condition.
 Body condition score and weight are also documented.
 The CEH staff contacts the horse owner or trainer to report any abnormal findings and to discuss observations and requests.
 If needed, veterinary and farrier services are scheduled.
 A communication and phone update schedule that works well for the horse owner is established.